Juozaitiene/Large-scale-relational-state-processes/README.md

 ### Scripts

-- `R/01_full_history_simulation.R` reproduces the full-history simulation and the results associated with Figure 3.
+- `01_full_history_simulation.R` reproduces the full-history simulation and the results associated with Figure 3.
-- `R/02_panel_simulation.R` reproduces the panel-data simulation and the results associated with Figure 4.
+- `02_panel_simulation.R` reproduces the panel-data simulation and the results associated with Figure 4.
-- `R/03_empirical_application.R` runs the empirical analysis associated with Section 5 and Table 1.
+- `03_empirical_application.R` runs the empirical analysis associated with Section 5 and Table 1.

 ## Data

-`data/friendship_inputs.RData` contains the input objects required for the empirical application:
+`friendship_inputs.RData` contains the input objects required for the empirical application:
 - three friendship-network matrices;
 - sex and age variables;